geojoek/DeadBirdLab/README.md

 -	Only using Clip once, on the results of the Erase tool, at the end of the script.
 -	Changing the script to run from the command line instead of from ArcPro.
 By most reports this speeds things up considerably since ArcPro / ArcMap’s (and Python IDE’s) traceback functions add a considerable amount of overhead.

+## Fixing errors with source data ##

+- Wetlands layer’s geometry had a lot of self-overlapping polygons.
+Needed to be repaired as this caused problems with 1000 bird scenario
+- Stripping roads and wetland layers of attribute fields that weren’t needed, to cut down on read-time.
+- I wrote a script to do both of these, included in this file: deadbird_dataprep.py